tlswg/tls-subcerts/draft-ietf-tls-subcerts.md

 ## The Impact of Signature Forgery Attacks

+Delegated credentials are only used in TLS 1.3 connections, but the certificate used sign a delegated credential may be used in other contexts such as TLS 1.2.
+Using a certificate in multiple contexts opens up a potential cross-protocol attack against delegated credentials in TLS 1.3.

 When TLS 1.2 servers support RSA key exchange, they may be vulnerable to attacks that allow forging an RSA signature over an arbitrary message [BLEI].
 TLS 1.2 {{?RFC5246}} (Section 7.4.7.1.) describes a mitigation strategy requiring